 Enabling timely and affordable access to new cancer treatments for Australian cancer patients.

-The Cancer in Primary Care Research Group has a range of innovative new studies focused on bowel cancer prevention and early detection in primary care currently in progress or due to commence in the near future.
+The Primary Cancer Research Group has a range of innovative new studies focused on bowel cancer prevention and early detection in primary care currently in progress or due to commence in the near future.
 These studies aim to increase participation in population bowel cancer screening (through the National Bowel Cancer Screening Program) and implement new evidence-based guidelines about using aspirin for bowel cancer prevention.

 The SCRIPT Trial: a study of DNA testing to tailor bowel cancer screening in primary care